What is Demand Planning?

 Once you have your baseline, you adjust it based on things you know are coming.

-Sales know about three big promotional campaigns planned for next quarter.
-Marketing is launching a new product that cannibalize some existing product sales.
+Sales knows about three major promotional campaigns planned for next quarter.
+Marketing is launching a new product that cannibalizes some existing product sales.
 A major customer just told you about a 20% order increase.
 Your supply chain team flagged that a key component has a 16-week lead time due to supplier constraints.

 These are the inputs that transform a statistical forecast into a business plan.

-Early-stage companies might handle this informally,sales and operations just email the planner when something big is coming.
-More mature organizations have structured monthly meetings where sales, marketing, finance, and supply chains all provide formal input.
+Early-stage companies might handle this informally; sales and operations just email the planner when something big is coming.
+More mature organizations have structured monthly meetings where sales, marketing, finance, and supply chain teams all provide formal input.

 The financial impact of better demand planning is substantial.